 Myrcene is a fascinating terpene whose aroma can be described as cloves or spice.
 It is responsible for the sedating and relaxing effect, otherwise known as “couch lock”.
 Myrcene is found in hops, explaining why those dark ales make you sleepy-drunk.
 It is also found in thyme and mangos.
 Myrcene is an antioxidant and is anti-carcinogenic.
 It works well for treating muscle tension and insomnia, as well as pain and depression.

-Limonine is easy to spot with its strong citrus scent.
+Limonene is easy to spot with its strong citrus scent.
 It’s found in the rind of fruit, peppermint and juniper.
-Citrus has long been associated with being antifungal, anti-bacterial and anti-carcinogenic.
+Citrus has long been associated with being antifungal, antibacterial and anti-carcinogenic.
 It’s also a natural mood-enhancer and can be used for stress relief.
-Limonine treats heartburn and may ease gastrointestinal issues.
+Limonene treats heartburn and may ease gastrointestinal issues.

 My favorite terpene!
 Linalool is found in lavender, the aroma of mental balance.
 Lavender treats anxiety and sleeplessness.
-It’s an anti-depressant and excellent for the skin.
+It’s an antidepressant and excellent for the skin.
 Also, it smells heavenly.
-One of my favorite strains for sexy times is Lavender, high in linalool.
+The cannabis strain Lavender is one of my favorites for sexy times is Lavender, high in linalool.

 Other factors Attributing to the Effects of Cannabis on Us